ozelis/badldap/README.md

 		OPTIONAL.
 Specifies the root tree of all queries

 	<param> can be:
-		- timeout : connction timeout in seconds
+		- timeout : connection timeout in seconds
 		- proxytype: currently only socks5 proxy is supported
 		- proxyhost: Ip or hostname of the proxy server
 		- proxyport: port of the proxy server